SamR1/FitTrackee/docsrc/source/installation.rst

 Installation
 ############

-This application is written in Python (API) and Javascript (client):
+This application is written in Python (API) and Typescript (client):

 - API:
     - Flask